ReNaq654/Squarethon/README.md

 # Squarethon
-A game made in Unity for Senior Project.
+A game made in Unity for Senior Project at GTCHS.
 The code can be downloaded and can be modified for other projects.
 Unity must be installed in order to see and modify editor-related things.